1834 Quadruple Alliance: Effects on Spain's international and domestic policy

-It would be in Spain where the Quadruple would leave the deepest mark, extending its consequences far beyond 1847.
+It would be in Spain where the Quadruple Alliance would leave the deepest mark, extending its consequences far beyond 1847.
 As Vilar summarizes, it not only "contributed decisively to the consolidation of the Spanish liberal regime", but "even determined the general orientation of Spanish foreign policy throughout the reign and, to a certain extent, until 1939".
 This general orientation can be summarized in two points.
 First, Spain is included in a specific system of alliances; Menchén calls it, with the significant title of his study, a "Western system" as opposed to an absolutist Eastern one.
 Second, it stopped taking sides between France and England and took a balanced position: "when France and the United Kingdom agree, we march with them; when they do not, Spain abstains".
-Regarding the consolidation of the Spanish liberal regime as the fruit of the "spirit" of the Quadruple, it is worth noting the English influence which, in any case, did not support the revolutionaries, but rather the more moderate among the progressives.
+Regarding the consolidation of the Spanish liberal regime as the fruit of the "spirit" of the Quadruple Alliance, it is worth noting the British influence which, in any case, did not support the revolutionaries, but rather the more moderate among the progressives.